zchee/golang-wiki/CompilerOptimizations.md

 Only short and simple functions are inlined.
 To be inlined a function must conform to the rules:

 - function should be simple enough, the number of AST nodes must less than the budget (80);
-- function doesn't contain complex things like loops, closures, defer, recover, select, etc;
+- function doesn't contain complex things like closures, defer, recover, select, etc;
 - function isn't prefixed by go:noinline;
 - function isn't prefixed by go:uintptrescapes, since the escape information will be lost during inlining;
 - function has body;